-Optimizing the Clarification of Viral Vector Culture for Gene Therapy
+Optimizing Clarification of Viral Vectors for Gene Therapy

 Lentiviral vector (LV) and adeno-associated viral vector (AAV) are the most commonly used viral vectors for therapeutic purposes due to their specific functional properties.
 The first process step after cell culture is the removal of cells, cell debris, and other impurities to reduce biological burden as much as possible.
 The easiest and most economical technology to clarify the cell culture is filtration.
 The chosen filter or filter combination should demonstrate high throughput and high yield.
 This study not only describes how different filter materials for cell culture clarification influence yield, but it also demonstrates a strategy to define an efficient and scalable method for clarification.
 The study investigates the feasibility of filters made from cellulose, polymers, inorganic material such as glass fiber to clarify LV that is produced using HEK293T cells in adherent format, or AAV produced in HEK293 cells grown in suspension.
 The results that are shown demonstrate the influence of filter materials and construction on throughput and yield during the clarification step, and will help illustrate a strategy to define the most efficient and scalable filtration steps.

 MATERIALS & METHODS